Free Research Preview. DrugChatter may produce inaccurate information.

 When it comes to managing cholesterol levels, Lipitor (atorvastatin) is a commonly prescribed medication.
 However, many people also take ibuprofen, a nonsteroidal anti-inflammatory drug (NSAID), to alleviate pain and reduce inflammation.
 But is it safe to take ibuprofen before Lipitor?
 In this article, we'll delve into the potential risks and benefits of combining these two medications.

-Lipitor is a statin medication used to treat high cholesterol levels by reducing the amount of low-density lipoprotein (LDL) cholesterol in the blood.
+Lipitor is a statin medication that helps lower low-density lipoprotein (LDL) cholesterol, also known as "bad" cholesterol, in the blood.
 It works by inhibiting the production of cholesterol in the liver, which in turn increases the liver's ability to remove LDL cholesterol from the bloodstream.

-Ibuprofen is a nonsteroidal anti-inflammatory drug (NSAID) commonly used to relieve pain, reduce inflammation, and lower fever.
+Ibuprofen is a widely used NSAID that relieves pain, reduces inflammation, and lowers fever.
 It works by blocking the production of prostaglandins, which are hormone-like substances that cause pain and inflammation.

 Expert Insights